Using Subqueries in the WHERE Clause

 IN and NOT IN

-We first studied the IN operator back in in the lesson How to Filter Your Query Results.
+We first studied the IN operator back in the lesson How to Filter Your Query Results.
 When used in subqueries, the mechanics of the IN and NOT IN clause are the same.
-Here is a summary from that article.
+Here is a summary of that article.

 IN and NOT IN Review

 The IN operator is considered a membership type.
 The membership type allows you to conduct multiple match tests compactly in one statement.
 For instance, consider if you have a couple spelling variations for the leader of the company such as ‘Owner’, ‘President’, and ‘CEO.’
 In c case like this you could use the in operator to find all matches